Efficient Simulation of High-Level Quantum Gates: Introduction

 Circuits containing such high-level gates can still be simulated somewhat efficiently (at least in theory), by compiling the high-level gates to stabilizer+$\TGate$ equivalents, with active research on designing efficient compilation schemes~\cite{Zindorf2024efficient_implementation_multi_controlled_quantum,Vale2023decomposition_of_multi_controlled_special_unitary_single_qubit_gates}.
 In particular for $C^k U$, these schemes convert each such gate into $\Theta(k)$ $\TGate$ gates.
 However, since the number of $\TGate$ gates contributes exponentially to the running time, simulating the compiled circuits has been a challenge. \emph{Can we avoid the overhead of compilation schemes?
 Is it possible to simulate high-level circuits more efficiently?}

 \textbf{Theoretical contributions.} We answer these questions by providing an extension to the existing stabilizer-based quantum simulation theory, generalizing from $\TGate$ and $\CCXGate$ gates.
 In particular, assume we want to simulate a target circuit $C$ containing some high-level gates.
-Our method is to ``implement'' each such high-level gate $U$ by some stabilizer circuit and some stabilizer decomposition of its magic input state.
+Our method is to ``implement'' each such high-level gate $\GATE$ by some stabilizer circuit and some stabilizer decomposition of its magic input state.
+More precisely, let $C$ be a circuit on $n$ qubits, and assume that each high-level gate $\GATE$ in it can be implemented by a stabilizer circuit $\impl{\GATE}$ of $\leq \MaxGadgetSize$ gates, applied to a magic state $\ket{\psi}$ that is decomposed as a weighted sum of $k$ stabilizer states, each initialized by $\leq \MaxGadgetSize$ gates.
+Note that $k\geq \chi(\ket{\psi})$, the (minimal) stabilizer rank of $\ket{\psi}$ \cite{Bravyi16trading_classical_and_q_resources}.
+We generally restrict $\impl{\GATE}$ to using $O(n)$ ancillae.
+We call such an implementation a $(\MaxGadgetSize,k)$-decomposition of $\GATE$.
 The following theorem describes the complexity of simulating $C$, given such an implementation.

-More precisely, let the implementation strategy $\gatemapping$ map each high-level gate $U$ of $C$ to a pair consisting of a stabilizer circuit and a stabilizer decomposition of its magic state.
-We generally allow $\gatemapping$ to use $O(n)$ ancillas per gate.
-Let $\rankGatemapping{U}$ be the stabilizer rank~\cite{Bravyi16trading_classical_and_q_resources} of the decomposition given by $\gatemapping(U)$, and let $\MaxGadgetSize_\gatemapping(U)$ be the size (number of gates) of the stabilizer circuit given by $\gatemapping(U)$.